ItsVermaAbhi/feedStack/README.md

 - Check feed URL actually has articles
 - Verify date range includes article publication dates

-### OpenAI Generation Issues
+### Google Gemini Generation Issues

-**Problem:** "OpenAI API key invalid"
+**Problem:** "Google API key not configured" or "Invalid Google API key"
-- Verify key starts with `sk-proj-` or `sk-`
+- Verify key starts with `AIzaSy`
 - Check you copied the entire key (they're long!)
-- Ensure you have billing set up in OpenAI Dashboard
+- Ensure `GOOGLE_GENERATIVE_AI_API_KEY` is set in your `.env.local` file
+- Restart your dev server after adding the environment variable
+- Get your API key from [Google AI Studio](https://aistudio.google.com/apikey)

-**Problem:** Rate limit errors
+**Problem:** Rate limit errors or quota exceeded
-- OpenAI has rate limits based on your account tier
+- Google Gemini has rate limits based on your account tier
-- New accounts: 3 requests/min, 200 requests/day
+- Free tier: Check your quota limits in Google AI Studio
-- Upgrade tier or wait for rate limit to reset
+- Wait for rate limit to reset or upgrade your quota
-- Check usage in OpenAI Dashboard
+- Check usage in Google AI Studio Dashboard → Usage & Limits

+**Problem:** "Invalid model name" or model not available
+- Verify you're using a valid model name (e.g., `gemini-2.5-pro`, `gemini-1.5-pro`, `gemini-1.5-flash`)
+- Some models may not be available in all regions
+- Check model availability at [Google AI Studio](https://aistudio.google.com)
+- If `gemini-2.5-pro` is not available, try `gemini-1.5-pro` or `gemini-1.5-flash`

 **Problem:** Newsletter generation fails or returns gibberish
-- Verify you're using `gpt-4o` model (not `gpt-3.5-turbo`)
+- Verify you're using a supported Gemini model
-- Check you have GPT-4 access in your OpenAI account
+- Check you have access to the model in your Google AI Studio account
 - Ensure articles were fetched correctly (check database)
+- Check server logs for detailed error messages

 **Problem:** Streaming doesn't work
 - Check browser console for errors